 Brachytherapy is a method of using radiation to treat cancer by placing radioactive sources (“seeds”) inside or very near to a tumor.
 These seeds are smaller than a grain of rice and treat tumors from the inside out.
 Brachytherapy results in more radiation delivered directly to your tumor and less radiation to healthy tissue.

-Why choose the Mays Cancer Center for brachytherapy?
+Why choose the UT Health San Antonio MD Anderson Cancer Center for brachytherapy?

-Patients throughout South Texas and beyond choose the Mays Cancer Center for our:
+Patients throughout South Texas and beyond choose the cancer center for our:

 - Experience: We began as a radiation therapy center in 1974 and continue to be a leader in the treatment of cancer through radiation therapies, such as brachytherapy.
 Our clinical trials are yielding promising results every day.